This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 So, it’s time to fully explain this handy dividend discount model (DDM).
 And, exactly how to use it.

 With examples of stocks from my model dividend-paying portfolio.
-So, we can identify 5 top dividend stocks that are great buys right now!
+So, we can look at 5 top dividend stocks to see if they are buys right now!

 What Is The Gordon Growth Model?